7 Mobile App Development Trends to Watch Out For in 2017

 The number of mobile apps in the market is increasing faster than ever as the number of smartphone users continues to surge.
 Google Play houses 2.2 million apps while the Apple App Store has over 2 million apps – and these numbers don’t show any signs of slowing.
 If this isn’t convincing enough, Gartner predicts that more than 268 billion app downloads will generate nearly $77 billion worth of revenue in 2017.

-Today, apps aren’t just built for smartphones, but for a myriad of other platforms including connected TVs, smart homes, IoT-enabled devices, and many more.
+Today, apps aren’t just built for smartphones, but for a myriad of other platforms including connected TVs, smart homes, IoT-enabled devices, and much more.
 With these various platforms, the app space holds a significant amount of promise and opportunity for both companies and consumers.
 Looking forward, there are some major mobile app development trends to look out for.
 What does the future hold for the app economy?
 We outline our top predictions on the tech trends to watch out for that will shape the way we use and think about app development:

 Progressive Web Apps Gaining in Popularity